mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         Move coordinates of mesh according to new boundary coordinates.

         *Arguments*
+            boundary
-            boundary : a :cpp:class:`BoundaryMesh` object.
+                A :cpp:class:`BoundaryMesh` object.

+            method
-            method : a :cpp:class:`ALEType` (enum).
+                A :cpp:class:`ALEType` (enum).
                 Method which defines how the coordinates should be moved, default is *hermite*.

     .. cpp:function:: void move(Mesh& mesh, dolfin::ALEType method=hermite)